flukkytom/aitools_admin/README.md

 11. Install the Application requirements
 `pip install -r requirements.txt`
+(If you encounter a pip not found error: use `yum install pip`)

-12. Run the NLTK script
+13. Run the NLTK script
 `python app/functions/download_nltk_data.py`

-13. Run your Application
+14. Run your Application
 `python application.py`

 Database Connection